 Federal and state legislators have introduced a wide variety of bills that undermine marriage equality.
 The most common categories include:

-- Government Officials—These bills would allow government employees and officials to withhold marriage licenses, refuse to solemnize weddings, or otherwise block recognition of some or all marriages.
+- Government Employees—These bills would allow government employees and officials to withhold marriage licenses, refuse to solemnize weddings, or otherwise block recognition of some or all marriages.
 Check out our talking points here.

 - Wedding Services—These bills would allow private businesses and individuals to refuse to provide goods and services for all weddings or only to certain couples.

-- Pastor Protection Acts—These bills would reaffirm constitutionally provided protections for clergy and houses of worship that ensure the state cannot require them to perform marriages for same-sex or other couples if doing so conflicts with their religious beliefs.
-Some bills, however, are more expansive and would also allow commercial entities owned or run by religious organizations to refuse to provide any wedding related services to certain couples.
+- Pastor Protection Acts— Generally, these bills prohibit the state from requiring clergy and religious institutions to perform marriages for same-sex or other couples if such marriages conflict with their religious beliefs.
+Some Pastor Protection Acts, however, are more expansive and would also allow commercial entities owned or run by religious organizations to refuse to provide any wedding related services to couples whose marriage conflicts with their religious beliefs.
 See more about clergy and marriage equality here.

-To find out more about bills in the states and Congress, check out our Legislation Tracker:
+To find out more about bills in the states, check out our Legislation Tracker:

 Our lawyers are litigating a range of cases involving marriage equality and discrimination against same-sex couples.
 Read more about these cases.

 Here's what you should know about why it's important to oppose FADA legislation and refusals of marriage licenses to same-sex couples by government officials.